akashgadiparthi/my2-Gadiparthi/README.md

 2.**Golconda Fort** : Explore this historic fort, known for its impressive acoustics and panoramic views of the city.
 Don't forget to watch the light and sound show in the evening.

 3.**Ramoji Film City** : Spend a day at the world's largest integrated film studio complex.
 You can take a studio tour, watch live film shootings, and enjoy various entertainment shows.

+---
+- **Biryani** : Hyderabad is famous for its biryani.
+Try different variations of this delicious dish at popular restaurants like Paradise, Bawarchi, or Shah Ghouse.

+- **Chicken Tikka Masala** : Marinated and grilled chicken pieces served in a rich tomato-based gravy with spices.

+- **Pizza Margherita** : A classic Italian pizza topped with tomato sauce, fresh mozzarella cheese, basil leaves, and a drizzle of olive oil.